Atharv-a/Projects/README.md

-#Bookmarker extension
+-#Bookmarker extension
-Chrome extension that store websites and tabs for future use.
+-Chrome extension that store websites and tabs for future use.